Home

 What SAE Oil Should I Use?

 There’s a wide range of SAE oil available in the market.
-So, first, check what SAE size motor oil your engine manufacturer recommends.
+So, first, check what SAE motor oil your engine manufacturer recommends.

 SAE 5W30 oil is a very common engine oil for cars and light trucks.